Vardot/varbase-docs/understanding-varbase.md

 ## Varbase components

-The components that make up Varbase a outlined in the Venn diagram below.
+The components that make up Varbase are outlined in the Venn diagram below:

 ![](/assets/Varbase Structure.png)